 One way to make sure that the drug selection is appropriate is by performing a culture and susceptibility test.
 This involves culturing a sample of bacteria taken from the dog, then gauging the abilities of different antibiotics to kill the bacteria.

 Antibiotics for Dogs – Danger of Overuse

 Overusing of antibiotics may cause bacteria to develop acquired resistance to the drugs, in which case the drugs will no longer be effective against the bacteria.

+When is it necessary to use antibiotics as a preventive?
 One example is to give antibiotics to a dog who is taking corticosteroids.

 Possible Allergic Reactions to Antibiotics for Dogs